tbishaw-stat6250/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 7]
 - Question (ilankham−stat6250): What's the intention of encouraging resubmission of incomplete assignments?
 Is it to encourage students to focus on iteratively creating projects that can be added to work-sample portfolios?
+- Answer (mresendiz3-stat6250): Yes; encouraging resubmission of incomplete assignments allows students to focus on the goals set within the course.

 [Course Structure Quiz, Problem 8]
 - Question (ilankham−stat6250): Why does the instructor give extra credit for catching mistakes he's made?
 Is it to reassure students that everyone makes mistakes, or help him proofread his course materials, or both?
+- Answer (mresendiz3-stat6250): The instructor gives extra credit for catching mistakes to reassure students that everyone makes mistakes and to help him proofread materials for his course.

 [Course Structure Quiz, Problem 9]
 - Question (ilankham−stat6250): Instead of a carrier pigeon, what about an unladen swallow?
 - Answer (ilankham−stat6250): An African swallow maybe, but not a European swallow.
+- Answer (mresendiz3-stat6250): The "passenger" pigeons have been extinct in the US since 1914.